 Is it possible to experience pain without suffering?
 As a person who has lived chronic illness for 23 years, and the last 11 of those with chronic pain, yes it is.
 Case in point: when my Fibromyalgia pain was at its most awful worst, awash with both pleasure and pain chemicals, I fell head over heels in love.
 Looking back, it seems miraculous because I know now that pain can be the worst form of terrorist who holds your body, soul, life hostage, at gunpoint.
 Yet it doesn’t have to.
 Pain –of any form, psychological, mental, spiritual, heart- can exist without suffering.
 Pain can be “what is”.
-We can be present to pain without loading it up with despair, hopelessness, alienation, fear, terror, separation.
-It’s even possible to feel grief, loss, sadness and loneliness without suffering.
+What we tend to do is put an overlay of emotion and belief around our pain, then it turns into suffering.

 I’m learning this the hard way.
 I’m in the middle of my Neptune square (it happens for all of us, during ages 40-42): a time when life can lose it’s magic, when it’s easy to lose your way.
 Watery Neptune brings in the mist-ical and mystical; its transits are characterized by feelings, feelings of fogginess, and emotions that are mythic in proportion but feel very personal.
-Somewhere in the fog I began emotionally identifying with the pain, and learned: ouch, that’s how pain turns into suffering.
+Somewhere in the fog I began emotionally identifying with the pain, feeling victimised, and: Ouch, that’s how pain turns into suffering.

 The Mythical Chiron